 Dr. Keary Howard

 Mathematics curriculum development and instruction, teacher preparation and professional development are the focus of Howard’s research.
-Howard has also served as vice president of the Association of Mathematics Teachers of New York State and is an associate editor of the New York State Mathematics Teachers’ Journal.
+Howard has also served as vice president of the Association of Mathematics Teachers of New York State and associate editor of the New York State Mathematics Teachers’ Journal.
 He also served as co-chair of the Strategic Planning Steering Committee which developed the 2012-2017 Power of Fredonia plan.

 Share on Facebook